Nochala/DynamicTrafficColors/README.md

 # DynamicTrafficColors
-A ScriptHookV plugin that enhances GTA V traffic immersion by increasing the variety of vehicle spawn colors and liveries, reducing repetitive vehicle appearances.
+A ScriptHookV plugin that enhances GTA V traffic immersion by increasing the variety of vehicle spawn colors, liveries, & decals.